 Two whole glasses of neat cider turns it into Grumpy Nights Perry for me.

 In fact, if you suffer from insomnia, cutting back hard on the starches at dinner will make a profound difference; it is one of the great benefits of banting, also known as a ketogenic meal.
 It has a lot to do with raised blood glucose; a short walk or swim after dinner would also make a difference, turning those sugars into glycogen instead.

 This of course points to the fact that there is unnatural honey; that which has been overly strained to remove all the pollen from tens of thousands of flowers, refined and heated.

-Look for a small beekeeper who will sell your some natural honey, the darker the better.
+Look for a small beekeeper who will sell you some natural honey, the darker the better.
 It contains more phytochemicals and a deeper, richer flavour which is perfect for your Merrylegs perry cider.
-If you want a brew that will give you a loose tongue and wobbly limbs then add even more, and less water.
+If you want a brew that will give you a loose tongue and wobbly limbs then add even more, and less water, and brew for longer.

 There is no right or wrong; you too must experiment to get the perfect perry.

 You could make a small hole in the lid of the bucket and fit a bubbler with press stick, but really it is not necessary.
 If you are a serious brewer you could even measure the specific gravity, and only bottle when it is approaching zero.

 I do that for my beer, but this Merrylegs perry cider is so foolproof that you really can keep it very simple.